nilsinojiya1/OOPWithCPP/README.md

 10.Write a cpp program for reference variable.

-11.Write a cpp program for passing with argument.
+11.Write a cpp program for find area of rectangle using inline function.

-12. Write a cpp program for find area of rectangle.
+12.Write a cpp program for find area of circle, triangle and box using function overloading.

 13.Write a cpp program for static variable member functions.

 14.Write a cpp program for static variable data member.

-15. Write a cpp program for returning value with object.
+15. Write a cpp program for passing object and returning object.

 16.Write a cpp program for friend functions.

 17.Write a cpp program to add two class using friend function.

-18.Write a cpp program to  use paramerting  constructor.
+18.Write a cpp program to use parameterized constructor.

 19.Write a cpp program to use default constructor.